-Mark Graham: That’s an interesting question.
-I’m a huge advocate for the entrepreneurial journey, and I consider myself an entrepreneur first and a promotional product professional second.
+MG: That’s an interesting question.
+I’m a huge advocate for the entrepreneurial journey, and I consider myself an entrepreneur first and a promotional products professional second.
 I never set out to sell t-shirts.
 I set out to build a business and make a difference.

 As an industry, I think we need to create an environment where it’s OK to take risks.
 Where it’s possible to learn what running your own business is really like.
 Move the focus of our business from pushing products to solving marketing problems for our customers.
 If we can foster the mentality that we are problem solvers, we can move up the chain in the eyes of our customers.
 But here’s the important thing, you have to develop a skill set as an organization that solves business problems, as opposed to being an organization that simply processes orders.

 This is how our industry can grow from $20 billion to $50 billion.
 I think that we can, but not with the current outlook.

 If you start a business and your only goal is to sell coffee mugs to companies, my feeling is that you aren’t truly an entrepreneur.
 You’re a distributor selling someone else’s product.
 It can be very lucrative and there’s nothing wrong with it, but you aren’t creating much value beyond the margin spread.

 MG: Well, both organizations are near and dear to my heart.
 PromoKitchen was born out of a time when I was very involved in the PPAI education circuit.
 I connected with others on this circuit.
 PromoKitchen was born out of this trend of younger, tech-savvy, promotional products professionals embracing video, blogging, and social media.
 We thought that we should create something to bring the industry together.